salihkilicli/salihkilicli/README.md

 Hello, my name is **Salih Kilicli**.
 I am an Applied Mathematician and Aspiring Data Scientist 📈 📊 📉.
 This may sound crazy but I decided to leave my Ph.D. education in Mathematics @ Texas A&M University during a pandemic to be a Data Scientist/ML Engineer to follow my passion in AI.

-##
+### Personal Octocat!

-You can create your own octocat using https://myoctocat.com/
+I hope you like my Texan octocat :] Actually, you can create your own octocat using https://myoctocat.com/

 <img align="right" alt="MyOctocat" width="250px" src="/octocat.png" />

 **About Me:**